Brandawg93/homebridge-nest-cam/README.md

   <a href="https://github.com/homebridge/verified/blob/master/verified-plugins.json"><img alt="Homebridge Verified" src="https://raw.githubusercontent.com/Brandawg93/homebridge-nest-cam/master/branding/Homebridge_x_Nest.svg?sanitize=true" width="500px"></a>
 </p>

-# IMPORTANT: PLEASE READ
-The **homebridge-nest-cam2** plugin has been migrated to **homebridge-nest-cam**.
-The old plugin will remain active but deprecated.
-All future updates will be to **homebridge-nest-cam**.
-You can install the new plugin via `npm -g uninstall homebridge-nest-cam2 && npm -g install homebridge-nest-cam`.

 # homebridge-nest-cam

 View your Nest cams in HomeKit using [Homebridge](https://github.com/nfarina/homebridge) with this plugin.